aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ### Kubernetes Resources

-The `KubernetesResource` construct or `cluster.addResource` method can be used to apply Kubernetes resource manifests to this cluster.
+The `KubernetesManifest` construct or `cluster.addManifest` method can be used to apply Kubernetes resource manifests to this cluster.

 The following examples will deploy the [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes)